 Also, one of my desires is to secure civil service and retirement for those loyal and faithful employees who have been with the Township so many years.
-I'm quite amazed that we are able to operate a Township this size for the amount we are expending this year - about \$199,000, operating
+I'm quite amazed that we are able to operate a Township this size for the amount we are expending this year - about \$199,000, operating over from Roy Lindsay?
+McEWEN: No, I have not made any, inasmuch as I am following and continuing Mr. Lindsay's term in office.
+I have not had sufficient evidences to rate any

-MAIL: Have you made any changes since you took over from Roy Lindsay?
+MAIL: Have you made any changes since you took